patwang16/UIUC_ECE385/README.md

 UIUC_ECE385

 This is my personal repo for all relevant code for ECE385 Digital Systems Laboratory.
-This repo is not inteded to be copied by any future/existing students.
+This repo is not intended to be copied by any future/existing students.

 All novel code is written by me, Patrick Wang, along with Wyatt Sass.
 Some code is provided by UIUC or otherwise noted.